 They believe that if there does not sell quickly, it is because their art is not sufficient.

 Because your art does not sell quickly does not mean that your art is not good enough.
-The main reason art does not sell is that the right people have not seen it yet.
+Art does not sell mainly because the right people have not seen it yet.

 How Can You Break The Myth Of The Starving Artist

 The first step is to acknowledge and accept your passion for creating art.
-It does not matter if you like to paint, draw, or build crafts.
+Whether you like to paint, draw, or build crafts does not matter.

 What matters is that you have a passion for creating.